How To Tell If Your Cat Is A Runt: 5 Signs to Look For

 However, you have to understand that some cat breeds are smaller than others.
 It’s best to see the parents or at least the other kittens in the litter so you can make a comparison.

-2. Inability to suckle
+2. Weight difference and inability to suckle

-Inability or difficulty suckling is a sign that a kitten is a runt.
-This is due to their weaker and smaller bodies.
-As the other kittens struggle to reach the mother cat’s nipples, the runt is typically left behind.
-In most cases, the owner has to interfere through syringe feeding to ensure that the runt gets to eat. learn Here how to force feed a cat
+As the other kittens fight to reach the mother cat’s nipples, the smaller and weaker runt is typically left behind.
+In most cases, the owner has to interfere through syringe feeding to ensure that the runt gets to eat.
+Read here for how to force feed a cat.

 Many mother cats will help the runt suck milk from its nipples.
 Unfortunately, there are cases where the mother cat completely rejects or abandons the runt because of its lower chance of survival.
+This may be due to a large litter size or a mother cat that is stressed or unwell.

 3. Physical deformity